lesleyxyz/node-tile/README.md

 # node-tile
-Package to ring & talk to your Tile
+Package to ring & talk to your Tile Tracker

 This project is the result of countless hours of reverse engineering the Tile bluetooth protocol.
 If you like my work, give this repository a `⭐` or consider [Buying Me A Coffee ☕](https://www.buymeacoffee.com/lesleydk)